 #9.
 Whistler, British Columbia, Canada

 The only Canadian resort on this list and less than two hours away from Vancouver, Whistler is a name known even outside of the ski community.
 With over 200 runs and 32 lifts spanning over 8,171 acres (3,307 hectares), and averaging 448″ (1,138cm) of snowfall a year, Whistler is the largest ski resort in North America.
 In the summer, Whistler is known for some of the best downhill and mountain biking in the world, along with a variety of other activities including hiking, shopping, and golfing.
-It is for these reasons why Whistler’s property is some of the most expensive in Canada.
+It is for these reasons that Whistler’s property is some of the most expensive in Canada.

 #8.
 Davos, Switzerland